Christian Classic Cruisers

 2008 saw a record 323 cars at one mid-summer show.
 2008 set the performance bar high with $21,600 distributed in Christmas gift cards to 432 children, and eighteen large plastic bags of toys distributed to two local Fort Worth charities.
 As part of the other activities of the car club, we travel as a group to several distant events.
 One is very special, and we go in a caravan to Louisville, KY on the first weekend of August each year to attend the National Street Rod Association's (NSRA) Nationals.
 There are typically 10,000 - 13,000 vehicles that register for this four day event at the Kentucky Exposition Center.
 Several members of CCC have been attending this event in Louisville since 1998.
 It was 2008 that CCC first volunteered to be a Club Host for the Children's Games on both Friday and Saturday afternoons.
 There are many wonderful stories that can be shared from this rewarding activity.

-March 2009 brought 425 cars out from winter storage.
+2009 - March 2009 brought 425 cars and trucks out from winter storage.
 What a great way to start the year.
 The 2009 season was a banner year in many ways.
 The monthly cruises averaged just over 285 vehicles per show, with live music…July was an Elvis Impersonator, then we enjoyed Southern Gospel Quartet music by Praise Inc for the August “Hot Texas Nights” show.
-Class winners have increased to 75 and plaques are now awarded to each winner as well as 8 additional special awards.
+Class winners have increased to seventy-five and plaques are now awarded to each winner as well as eight additional special awards.
 There are now eight car shows each season (March to October).
 The year 2009 was another very good year – great car shows, blessings extended to 282 children.

 2014 brings continued growth in the CCC family.
 In April, we moved to the Asian King Buffet at NE Mall to accommodate the membership growth and attendance at our monthly meetings.
 BISD renewed the agreement for CCC to utilize the parking lots and lighting at the Birdville ISD Fine Arts & Athletic Complex for this season.
 There were significant weather issues in March that hindered the car show scheduling and production.
 The first car show for the 2014 season was finally held, two weeks late, and on a Sunday evening.
 There were 135 participants.
 We pray the remaining events for this year will be under clear skies!!
 Our trip to Oklahoma City reminded us that Mother Nature is very unpredictable.
 Saturday was 86 degrees and Monday morning brought snow to the Street Rod community.
 The 2014 Car Show season was a success as CCC distributed $15,000 to 600 children and over twenty-five contractor size bags of new toys to Safe Haven of Tarrant County and Fort Worth Metro Ministries.